breadles5/customHitErrorBar/README.md

 # Custom Hit Error Bar

+My finalized version of the hit error bar. rewrote most of the code from scratch.

+> [!NOTE]
-My finalized version of the hit error bar. rewrote most of the code from scratch. should have compatibility with standard and taiko gamemodes, but main priority for this is osu!mania.
+> should have compatibility with standard and taiko gamemodes, but main priority for this is osu!mania.
+> pull requests to fix compatibility are always welcome
+> the current main development branch is `typescript`

 ## Preview